therealOri/byte/README.md

 > - This code does not inject files/images into said image.
 I may make a seperate file in this repo for that.
 > - You need python3 in order to use this.
 (Very easy to get/install and use)
 > - If you want to make this code cleaner, better, more optimized, or add onto the code.
 Please make a pull request and push your code for me to review.
+> - Hashing does **Nothing** to the image/art or image/art quality.
+Your art will still look, feel, and be the same.